 A little preparation can go a long way when it comes to writing a property description.

-A piece of that is tracking down accurate data about the property for lease or for sale.
-Reonomy can be a great tool when writing property descriptions and generating real estate leads.
+To create a dynamic and successful property description, you’ll need to track down accurate data about the property for lease or for sale.
+The Reonomy website can be a great tool when writing property descriptions and generating real estate leads.